soroushkavousi/DotNetPotion/src/DotNetPotion/SemaphorePool/README.md

 <br/>

 ## Key Features
 - **Dynamic Locking with Keys:** Use dynamic parameters such as UserId for locking, allowing users to avoid waiting for locked code sections of other users.
+This approach drastically boosts locking performance.

 - **Reusable Synchronization:** Utilize the same SemaphoreSlim across different locations by using a consistent key, ensuring consistent locking behavior.